 Hospitals and health systems also should test their environments by emulating threats to determine where there are vulnerabilities.
-Such penetration testing allows organizations to identify and mitigate against risks before they are exploited by hackers.
+Such penetration testing allows organizations to identify and mitigate against risks before hackers exploit them.

 Build security awareness internally

 As mentioned above, malicious insiders are a threat to healthcare organizations.
-So too are employees who are well-intentioned but lack security training.
+So too are employees that lack security training, regardless of their good intentions.
 Healthcare is “the only industry where insider threats are greater than threats from the outside,” according to a 2018 Verizon report.
 “Human error remains a major contributor to healthcare risks.”

-Many breaches have occurred because a user inside an organization clicked on an email link that allowed malware to infect their computer and eventually traverse the network.
-These incidents can be reduced by providing security training to healthcare employees.
+Many breaches have occurred because a user inside an organization clicked on an email link that carried malware.
+This malware infected the user’s computer and eventually traversed the network.
+Reduce these incidents by providing security training to healthcare employees.

 How we can help

 We help you navigate the complexities of cybersecurity and risk management.
-You can rely on us to be your partner every step of the way helping you reduce the risk of ransomeware attacks, protect your EHR systems and secure your connected medical devices.
+You can rely on us to be your partner every step of the way.
+From helping you reduce the risk of ransomware attacks, protecting your EHR systems and more, we’re here for you.

 Pivot Point Consulting and MorganFranklin, another Vaco company, are working together to help you minimize cyber disruption and damage to your IT function and business.

-Laura Kreofsky, VP, Advisory & Telehealth, Pivot Point Consulting, brings a wealth of expertise to her role leading Pivot Point Consulting’s Advisory practice.
+Laura Kreofsky, Senior Vice President of Strategy at Pivot Point Consulting, brings a wealth of expertise to her role leading Pivot Point Consulting’s Advisory practice.
 Over the past 27 years, she has led health IT planning, implementation and operations in the private and public sectors; working with and for academic medical centers, community hospitals, insurers, public health agencies and international clients.
 Her areas of focus include IT-enabled business strategy, IT operations and governance and industry regulations and reform.